 GLOBAL ENTRY™ FAQS

 Easy, Quick U.S Entry for Arriving International Passengers – Save time entering the U.S by using U.S Customs and Border Protection’s Global Entry program.
 This voluntary program allows preapproved, low risk travelers to clear the entry process in minutes using automated kiosks.
 Passengers participating in a reciprocal program with the following countries can also access the Global Entry kiosks: Mexico, The Netherlands, Panama, South Korea, Germany and Peru.
 Canadian citizens and residents are eligible to access Global Entry kiosks through membership in the Nexus program.
-For more information visit www.globalentry.govOpens External Site in new window.
+For more information visit www.globalentry.govopens in a new window.

 Participating in Customs and Border Protection (CBP) Trusted Traveler program such as Global Entry, NEXUS and SENTRI will entitle you with free TSA Precheck screening.